idefix-code/idefix/doc/source/faq.rst

 I have a complex setup, and have written some functions in separate .cpp files.
 How can I add these files to *Idefix* build tree?
   Add a ``CmakeLists.txt`` in your problem directory and use the function `add_idefix_source` (see :ref:`customSourceFiles`).

+I want to run on the GPUs of xxx machine, how do I proceed?
+  Check the examples in :ref:`setupExamples`

 Compilation
 -----------